 A search through several Chinese cookbooks quickly reveals that the idea of marrying beef with ginger is nothing new.
 For example, in "Ginger East to West," Bruce Cost provides a recipe for "Real Ginger Beef" that is quite different from the typical restaurant version, using a full cup of ginger and two cups of fresh coriander leaves.

 In "Joy of Wokking," Martin Yan has a recipe for "Spicy Ginger Beef" seasoned with five spice powder.
-Finally, "Madame Wong's Long-Life Chinese Cookbook" contains a ginger beef recipe that uses preserved red ginger and red pepper, with a sauce made from chicken stock, cornstarch, hoisin sauce and dark soy sauce.
+Finally, "Madame Wong's Long-Life Chinese Cookbook" contains a ginger beef recipe that uses preserved red ginger and red pepper, with a sauce made from chicken stock, cornstarch, hoisin sauce, and dark soy sauce.

 Differences in Northern Chinese Ginger Beef and Alberta's

-In fact, ginger beef is based on a northern Chinese dish that is much drier and less sweet than the restaurant version.
+Ginger beef is based on a northern Chinese dish that is much drier and less sweet than the restaurant version.
 Although his name is lost to history, it is thought that a Chinese chef working in Calgary came up with the crunchy "Americanized" ginger beef with the sweet sauce that is so popular in Alberta.
 Even today, it is difficult, although not impossible, to find Alberta-style ginger beef outside the province.

 But whatever its origins, ginger beef is a great way to introduce people to Chinese food.
-And, while definitely not a dish for calorie-counters, it has the advantage of containing healthy ingredients such as ginger, which is thought to have health benefits.
+And, while not a dish for calorie-counters, it has the advantage of containing healthy ingredients such as ginger, which is thought to have health benefits.